-We have told you about the Sisters’ anti-trafficking campaign that is part traveling classroom, part movie night.
-They host movie nights, school assemblies, and volunteer training.
-But here’s another effective tool they use to teach illiterate, or minimally literate, adults and children about child trafficking.
+This anti-trafficking campaign is part traveling classroom and part movie night.
+The PCT team hosts movie nights, school assemblies, and volunteer training.
+But here’s another effective tool they use to teach villagers and children about child trafficking.

 Spreading the word through posters

-The Sisters feature colorful lessons about how to prevent child trafficking with posters.
-Each of the three posters featured below works to educate young women, the most common victim of child traffickers.
+These posters feature colorful lessons about how to prevent child trafficking.
+Each of the three posters featured below works to educate young women – the most common victim of child traffickers.

 Want a challenge?
 Guess each poster’s message.
 Then read further to see if you are right.